aavishkar6/Bio-diversity/README.md

 # Bio-diversity
- Data analysis and visualization project
+ Data analysis and visualization project.
+A beginner project to visualize large data set.